Terms and conditions of travel by the company, Radweg-Reisen

 b) The customer will be able to correct his information, delete it or reset the entire online booking form; instructions on use will be provided.

 c) The languages of the contract for completion of the online booking procedure will be indicated clearly.
 The German language is of consequence in terms of legal authority.

 d) To the extent that the contract text is stored by RWR in the online booking system, the customer will be informed of this fact and the option of downloading the contract text later.

 f) The receipt of this booking will be sent to the customer immediately electronically.

-2.2.
-If the customer does not render the down-payment and/or remaining payment in conformity with the agreed upon payment due dates, although RWR is ready and able to perform all contracted services properly and there is no legal or contractual right of retention on the part of the customer, RWR is entitled to withdraw from the travel contract after dunning and setting a grace period and to charge the customer the costs incurred by withdrawal in accordance with Number 4.
+agreed due dates for payment, even though RWR is prepared and able to provide the contractual services properly, has fulfilled their statutory information obligation and no statutory or contractual right of retention exists, then RWR is entitled to withdraw from the package holiday contract after dunning and setting a grace period and to charge the customer with the cancellation costs as per number 5.

 3.1.
 Changes to essential travel services agreed on in the content of the travel contract that become necessary after conclusion of the contract and are made by RWR in good faith are only permitted to the extent that these changes are not significant and do not detract from the overall arrangement of the trip.

 4. Withdrawal by the Customer Prior to Start of Trip/Cancellation Costs

-a) Standard trips:
+a) Standard holidays

-- Up to 30 days before start of travel: 10 %
+- Up to 30 days before the start of the tour: 20 %

-- 29 days – 15 days before start of travel: 30 %
+- 29 days – 15 days before the start of the tour: 30 %

-- 14 days – 8 days before start of travel: 50 %
+- 14 days – 8 days before the start of the tour: 50 %

-- 7 days to 1 day before start of travel: 90 %
+- 7 days – 1 day before the start of the tour: 90 %

 b) Trips with ship travel:

-- Up to 85 days before start of travel: 20 %
+- Up to 85 days before the start of the tour: 20 %

-- Up to 43 days before start of travel: 30 %
+- Up to 43 days before the start of the tour: 30 %

-- Up to 29 days before start of travel: 60 %
+- Up to 29 days before the start of the tour: 60 %

 4.5.
 RWR reserves the right to demand a higher, concrete compensation for damages instead of the fees stated above to the extent that RWR proves that it incurred significantly higher expenses than the respective applicable fees.
 In this case RWR is obligated to list the compensation demanded in detail and take into account the saved expenses and any other use of the travel services and document this information.